About · The Good Fiber Company

 Substance

 Every claim cites a source.
-Every statistic links to a study.
+Every statistic references a study.
 We’d rather say less and be right than say more and be vague.
-Tier-A sources only: EFSA, EMA, Cochrane reviews, national nutrition bodies.
+We cite primary sources only, and the full whitelist sits below.
 If the evidence isn’t there, we say so on the page.

 03